 I love teaching about chickens!
-Recently I taught seminar and one thing the first time “flocksters” shared in common was a desire to discover which chickens did best in confinement and were easy to raise.
+Recently I taught a seminar and one thing the first time “flocksters” shared in common was a desire to discover which chickens did best in confinement and were easy to raise.
 It’s hard to briefly “talk chicken” when they are one of my passions.

 I want to give you a synopsis of the breeds that lay the most eggs with the least work.
 We will learn more about the American Standard of Perfection recognized by the American Poultry Association (APA).
 This top photo is of a hen and chicks in Uganda that would be considered a landrace: a population of chickens that have been developed over centuries through natural selection to meet the local needs and the local environment.
 The Icelandic chicken is another example of a landrace that can endure extremely cold weather.